Skip to main content

 --shadow-lg

 All variables are optional.
-Hosts may provide any subset depending on their implementation.
+Hosts may provide any subset depending on their implementation, and a host can change values when the user changes theme or when a component moves to a different surface.
 Use sensible fallbacks where needed.
 See the full CSS Variables reference for details.

 Rewriting the Status Card With Variables